vk-cs/docs-public/docs/en/applications-and-services/1cgrm/1cgrm.md

-Cloud service "1C: Enterprise" allows you to connect on the platform VK Cloud applications "1C: Accounting", "1C: Salary and HR management", "1C: Management of our company" in the form of SaaS.
+The **1C: Ready Workplace** cloud service allows you to enable the following 1C applications in VK Cloud as SaaS:

+- 1C: Accounting
+- 1C: Salary and Human Resources Management
+- 1C: Company Management

 The personal data uploaded to the system is stored on the territory of Russia in accordance with FZ-152.